Brown Sugar Kiwi Face Scrub - DIY

 When creating your scrub you can add any type of blended fruit, or vitamin oil/essential oil.
 I used kiwi in this scrub.
 In addition to their antioxidant properties, the fruits (strawberries, pineapple, kiwi) and vegetables (cucumbers, tomatoes) provide beneficial ingredients to help clean out your pores and prevent future breakouts.
 You want to ensure the essential oil you use is safe for your face.
 Watch out for the ones with fragrance, they can be dangerous.

 I almost forgot!
-I have been attempting to find an accomplished dental service in North Bay earlier in the week and my research led me to http://www.rodjohnstondentist.com.
-This is the site of Dr Johnstons Dynamic Dentistry.
-They are a dentist situated in Ontario.
+I have been attempting to find a notable cedar fence hardware supplier in Langley BC earlier in the week and my research led me to https://5starfencesupply.ca.
+This is the site of 5 Star Fence Supply.
+They are a fence and deck supplier situated in British Columbia.
 I thought I'd save my readers some trouble should they wind up looking for the same.
 These guys were great to do business with.
 Now, back to it.

 3. The Oil